prvdmwrong/prvdmwrong/docs/reference/error-messages.md

 **Thrown by:** [`prvd.start(options)`](core/providers/start.md)

-You attempted to start Oh My Prvd when it has already started.
+You attempted to start Prvd 'M Wrong when it has already started.

 ---